In Depth Baby Product Reviews Led by a Pediatrician

 How We Tested

-We tested a range of kids' backpacks to provide an overview of the current market.
-We started by considering the most popular and well-regarded backpacks available with an eye for quality, organization, ease of use, and budget.
-We chose packs we thought kids would like and packs for different stages of childhood.
+We explored a variety of kids' backpacks to get a good sense of what's available on the market.
+We focused on the most popular and well-regarded options with an eye for quality, organization, ease of use, and budget.
+We selected backpacks that kids would like and age-appropriate options for different stages of childhood.
 Our hands-on testing involved kid testers and parents loading and wearing the bags to see which ones were the most comfortable and easiest to use.

 Why Trust GearLab